Master in Law and Politics of International Security

 - Applicants who do not meet the abovementioned requirement(s) are also encouraged to apply, provided that they have a sound academic background and considerable experience in the field of Law, Social Sciences or Liberal Arts.

-- Language proficiency requirements: VU University Amsterdam requires all applicants to take an English test and to submit their score as a part of the application.
+- Language proficiency requirements: Vrije Universiteit Amsterdam requires all applicants to take an English test and to submit their score as a part of the application.
 Exceptions are made for students who have completed their education in Canada, USA, UK, Ireland, New Zealand or Australia.
-For Dutch students or students already residing in the Netherlands it’s possible to take the institutional TOEFL test that the VU University Amsterdam offers.
+For Dutch students or students already residing in the Netherlands it’s possible to take the institutional TOEFL test that the VU Amsterdam offers.

 Your previous education is compared to and valued through the UK Naric comparison system and, if necessary, through the Nuffic comparison and validation programmes.
 Especially students from non-EU countries should factor in the possibility that a relevant Bachelor’s degree could not be sufficient to enter into this LLM programme and their application could result in a rejection.
 The Faculty of Law does not offer any pre-Master programmes.